okta/okta.github.io/_source/_posts/2018-11-29-build-test-react-native-typescript-oauth2.md

 React Native is one of the most popular ways of creating mobile apps.
 Building on the success of React, it ties together native components for both Android and iOS using a shared JavaScript code-base.
 However, JavaScript has come under fire recently for not being type safe which can lead to a loss of developer trust.
 Enter TypeScript, which allows type annotations to be added to existing JavaScript code.

 One requirement of many mobile apps is authentication (aka authn - confirming user identity) and authorization (authz - confirming access rights).
 Implementing this through the OAuth 2.0 standard allows integration with all the major third-party authn / authz services.
-It’s also imperative to create automated tests to check that core functionality has not been broken.
+It's also imperative to create automated tests to check that core functionality has not been broken.

-In this tutorial you’ll create an empty React Native project, add OAuth capabilities with [React Native App Auth](https://github.com/FormidableLabs/react-native-app-auth), port the project over to TypeScript, and finally add testing using the [React Test Renderer](https://reactjs.org/docs/test-renderer.html).
+In this tutorial you'll create an empty React Native project, add OAuth capabilities with [React Native App Auth](https://github.com/FormidableLabs/react-native-app-auth), port the project over to TypeScript, and finally add testing using the [React Test Renderer](https://reactjs.org/docs/test-renderer.html).

 ## Create a React Native Project